MikeKlocCZ/mikekloccz.github.io/_pages/about.md

 ## My Interests

-There are roughly four main areas I am currently particularly interested in:
+There are the main areas I am currently particularly interested in:

 *   What can we learn about [cell-cell interactions in single-cell](https://github.com/MikeKlocCZ/2025_scRNA_brain_mets_MassagueJ)  data how can we overlay multiple modalities, mainly with spatially-resolved data.